QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 > the name of the target syllable is "BoobookSyllable1" and its type is "ForwardTrackParameters"

 There are currently seven algorithm types, each designed to detect different types of acoustic events.
-The names of the acoustic events previously defined describe what they events sound like, whereas, the names of the algorithms used to find these events are describe how the algorithms work.
+The names of the acoustic events describe what they sound like, whereas, the names of the algorithms (used to find those events) describe how the algorithms work.

  This table lists the "generic" events, the algorithm used to detect the, and the name of the parameters needed.